cheng10/M-ords/README.md

 # M-ords
-An english learning app which mainly facilitate learners memorying words.
+An english learning app which mainly facilitate memorizing words.